Python-PyQt/PyQt6-Docs/docs/deploy_commercial.rst

 - Some target platforms (iOS for example) have restrictions on how an application is built in order for it to be included in app stores.

-- It is necessary to discourage users from accessing the underlying PyQt5 modules for themselves.
-A user that used the modules shipped with your application to develop new applications would themselves be considered a developer and would need their own commercial PyQt5 license.
+- It is necessary to discourage users from accessing the underlying PyQt6 modules for themselves.
+A user that used the modules shipped with your application to develop new applications would themselves be considered a developer and would need their own commercial PyQt license.

 The recommended solution to all of these issues is to use `pyqtdeploy
 <https://www.riverbankcomputing.com/software/pyqtdeploy/>`__.